Clutch Tech Article

 Review of Function and Failures: As pressure in the system is applied by way of the plumbing from the master, the piston is forced down the bore against the counterforce of the pressure-plate.
 This is indeed what happens, but the explanation is somewhat simplified.
 Looking at the sequence of events a bit closer, I see a condition which I believe to be the explanation of the longitudinal scores in the bore...as the pressure comes up in the hydraulic system, the dry end of the piston first cocks to the side until it makes contact with the bore (the action is similar to the skirt-slap of combustion pistons in the engine, or even just pushing a rope down a pipe).
 Only after it has taken up the free side-to-side travel in the entire system does piston actually start to travel down the bore as the pressure overcomes the counterforce from the pressure plate, and the piston to bore force is significant the entire time and distance of the movement...the reader gets one guess as to what that causes!

 I attribute the bore scoring to this cocking and contact between piston and cylinder...what else could it be?
 The actual direction of cocking (and therefore location of scoring) is tough to predict as it is determined by a number of unpredictable factors...mostly slop in the mechanical system I expect.
-I had previously presented this in a separate article, Link to Article.
+I had previously presented this in the article, now included below in Reference Information, Link to: Analysis of the clutch slave cylinder action .

 Before, piston cocks, makes contact with wall, and scores bore!

 PLACEHOLDER FOR ANIMATION (if I really get bored...)